jumpingjoy/watchnationpro/smartwatch-benefits-for-women.md

 description:  Smartwatches have proven to be better for women at family, work, health, sports, and excel at all.
 But, not all are designed the same.
 We have reviewed and found that...
 sidebar: right
 ---
-{% include image.html img="smartwatch-for-women.png" alt="Alt for image" caption="Smartwatch for women" align="center" %}
+{% include image.html img="smartwatch-for-women.webp" alt="Alt for image" caption="Smartwatch for women" align="center" %}

 # Fitness watches for Women: Fitness Smartwatch Benefits <br> Excel at your Work, Family life and health